webdev-tom/lead_finder/README.md

 ![Code Climate](https://codeclimate.com/github/tomfafard/lead_finder.png)
 ![Coverage Status](https://coveralls.io/repos/tomfafard/lead_finder/badge.png)

-###LeadFinder is a simple solution for finding, displaying, and working with sales leads.
+LeadFinder is a simple solution for finding, displaying, and working with sales leads.

+>Leads can be pulled by filling in at least one of the search fields.
 ![](http://i.imgur.com/rUIGqiO.png)

-Clicking on the desired result will display the lead's detail page, where more information on the respective company can be found, as well as the company's location provided via Google Maps.
+>Clicking on the desired result will display the lead's detail page, where more information on the respective >company can be found, as well as the company's location provided via Google Maps.
 ![](http://i.imgur.com/5cHvy2W.jpg)

-Registered users on the site are given the ability to create a lead...
+>Registered users on the site are given the ability to create a lead...
 ![](http://i.imgur.com/r75nRbg.png)

-...as well as the ability to claim a lead as their own, so that other users will know which leads are available to them.
+>...as well as the ability to claim a lead as their own, so that other users will know which leads are >available to them.
 ![](http://i.imgur.com/zh5UNVq.png)